 Since 1996, Philadelphia Ballet’s community education and public programs have provided meaningful and inclusive cultural experiences.
 During the 2021/2022 season, these programs reached more than 30,000 individuals throughout the region, including senior citizens, children and families, and those with special needs.
 Annual opportunities include hands-on, high quality arts education activities in schools, at the theater, in our studios, and in the community, and are offered at very low cost or free-of-charge.

 School of Philadelphia Ballet prides itself on offering the highest caliber of dance education, providing our students with exceptional technical training and unparalleled performance opportunities.
 Founded by Barbara Weisberger, a protégé of the great George Balanchine, the school carries on his honored tradition of and devotion to developing young artists and preparing them to become successful professionals in today’s competitive ballet landscape.
 Support for the School allows us to remain a premier training facility and provides scholarship assistance to dozens of talented and under-served local students each year.
-The School recently announced new leadership: acclaimed performer and dance educator Davit Karapetyan has been appointed Director; Jessica Kilpatrick returns to the School in a new role as Principal, Lower School & Adult Programs; and Andrea Long, formerly of Boston Ballet, joins as Principal, Upper-Middle School Programs.
+The School recently announced new leadership: acclaimed performer and dance educator Davit Karapetyan has been appointed Director, and Jessica Kilpatrick returns to the School in a new role as Principal, Lower School & Adult Programs.
+Most recently, Kristina Windom joined the School as Principal.
+She comes to Philadelphia from The Washington Ballet.